trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ..
 ToDo: Describe the standard workflow for using the checkin-test.py script.

 ..
+ToDo: Describe why the --default-builds must only include PT code and not
+..
+ST due to changing the behavior of the PT software.
+As an example, discuss
+..
+Boost usage in Teuchos and how that changes behavior of a few things.
+..
+Another example is BinUtils.

+..
 ToDo: Describe the system for mapping changed files to changed packages.
 ..
 Discuss how important the directory structure is.